DexusY/piper-opus-tts-/README.md

 # piper-opus-tts

-In-memory text-to-speech engine built for **real-time and latency-sensitive systems**.
-Synthesizes speech directly to OGG/Opus bytes inside a C++ module — no temp files, no subprocess calls, no intermediate WAV handed to Python.
+TTS engine that synthesizes directly to OGG/Opus bytes in C++.
+No temp files, no subprocesses, no WAV handed off to Python — text in, streamable audio out.

-Designed to be dropped into WebSocket servers, VoIP pipelines, announcement systems, and any application where audio must be ready to stream within a consistent, tight latency budget.
+Works well as a drop-in for WebSocket servers, VoIP stacks, and announcement systems where latency actually matters.

 ---

-## How it works
+## Internals

 ```
 text + voice params